Initiated in 2019 Luke Jerram set up and funded the annual Dreamtime Fellowship to support recent art graduates in his

 For more than a decade central government has made cuts to school funding across the UK.
 Research shows that more than 80% of schools will have less funding per pupil in real terms in 2020 than they did in 2015.
 Many don’t have a budget to cover art basic materials for its students.
 Children are having to submit coursework on A4 photocopy paper and create their paintings using powder paint alone!
 The BBC says that creative arts subjects are also being cut back in many secondary schools in England.

-Last year, £10,000 was given to seven secondary schools across Bristol which was spent on art materials, annual arts awards for students, photographic equipment and school trips.
+In 2020, Luke Jerram Ltd awarded £11,000 to seven secondary schools across Bristol to spend on art materials, annual arts awards for students, photographic equipment and school trips.
 The seven schools awarded in 2020 were:

 Ashton Park School